 Introduction to Blockchain

-his article is the third post in a multi-part series describing how blockchain works and some of the security assumptions associated with it.
+This article is the final post in a multi-part series describing how blockchain works and some of the security assumptions associated with it.
 Each article will describe a different level of how the blockchain’s distributed ledger operates, starting with the fundamentals.

 Rock Solid File Encryption for Everyone